Robert Lathouwers: Biography

 Lathouwers was born and raised in Rotterdam and has a sister who is two years older than he is named Maura.
 He started in athletics at the age of six, doing all different kinds of disciplines in the sport.
 He was a multi talented athlete and he won several heptathlon and decathlon meetings and was also invited to represent the Netherlands in international nation meetings.
 At the age of 17 he decided to fully concentrate himself at the sport and started training much more intensively.
 As the 400 metres was his best discipline in the decathlon he decided to focus on that and soon afterward he canceled his decathlon aspirations.

 After a period of quiet and effective training sessions he broke his personal record to 48.55 seconds, which was the 3rd time ever run by a B-junior in the Netherlands.
 In his first year as an A-junior he ran 47.14 seconds and he qualified himself for the 2001 European Junior Championships in Italy.
 The following year he suffered from several injuries, but still managed to break his personal record again to a time of 47.11 seconds.
 Due to this effort he qualified for the World Junior Championships in Jamaica where he finished in the 9th position.
 He represented the Netherlands also at the European Cup meeting in Sevilla where he participated in the 4 x 400 metres relay in which his team became third in a time of 3:06.23.

 On 15 February 2003 he won his first national senior title at the Dutch Indoor Championships.
 Later that year during the Golden Spike meeting in Leiden he ran 46.78 and qualified himself for the European under-23 Championships in Bydgoszcz.
-Together with his team mates Jordy Hindriks, Peter Wolters and Jelle Heisen he also qualified for the 4 x 400 metres relay, running 3:08.95.
+Together with his teammates Jordy Hindriks, Peter Wolters and Jelle Heisen he also qualified for the 4 x 400 metres relay, running 3:08.95.
 At the European Championships Hindriks was replaced by Youssef el Rhalfioui and together they ran to a fourth position in a new Dutch under-23 record of 3:06.61.
 In 2005 he won his second indoor 400 metres title and later during the year he won his first outdoor title.
 Alongside Daniël Ward, Daniël de Wild and Sjors Kampen he also won a bronze medal at the European Under-23 Championships in Erfurt.